 Pro No installation required

-As it runs in the browser you can load it on any computer and show your friends my work really quickly.
+As it runs in the browser you can load it on any computer and show your friends your work really quickly.

 Pro Works on Chromebooks

-Construct 3 works on my Chromebook without any issues.
+Construct 3 works on a Chromebook without any issues.

 Con Small community